Advanced search

 Host Institution: Centro de Ciências Exatas e de Tecnologia (CCET).
 Universidade Federal de São Carlos (UFSCAR).
 São Carlos , SP, Brazil

-Associated research grant:16/22215-7 - Impact of inspiratory muscle training and aging on metabolic maping and autonomic modulation at rest and on cardiovascular, respiratory and metabolic responses to exercise in healthy men, AP.TEM
+Associated research grant:16/22215-7 - Impact of inspiratory muscle training and aging on metabolic mapping, autonomic modulation, and cardiovascular, respiratory and metabolic responses, and prediction of cardiorespiratory health through wearables, AP.TEM

 Abstract